-High blood pressure (hypertension) can be lowered through food.
-Singapore General Hospital's Dietetics Department shares which types of foods to avoid for high blood pressure.
+High blood pressure (hypertension) can be lowered by making healthier food choices.
+The Singapore General Hospital (SGH) Dietetics Department, shares the types of foods to avoid for high blood pressure.

 High blood pressure complications can be avoided

 You have high blood pressure, or hypertension, if your blood pressure reading is persistently 140/90 mm Hg or higher.
 If left unchecked, hypertension can cause

 heart attack and

 Some risk factors for high blood pressure, such as age and family history, cannot be controlled.
 However, many other factors can be managed.
 For example, you can change your food choices.

 8 in 10 Singaporeans eat too much salt!